dainiusjocas/lucene-grep/README.md

       --config-dir DIR                          A base directory from which to load text analysis resources, e.g. synonym files.
 Default: current dir.
       --analyzers-file FILE                     A file that contains definitions of text analyzers.
 Works in combinations with --config-dir flag.
       --query-update-buffer-size NUMBER         Number of queries to be buffered in memory before being committed to the queryindex.
 Default 100000.
-  -h, --help
+      --streamed                                Listens on STDIN for json with both query and a piece of text to be analyzed -h, --help
 ```